-AHL in the News, Acadian Care – Hammond, Acadian Care – Mandeville, Acadian Care – New Orleans, Acadian Care – Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C, South Broad C.H.C, St. Bernard C.H.C, St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Woodworth C.H.C, Washington C.H.C
+AHL in the News, Acadian Care – Hammond, St. Tammany CHC Behavioral Health in Mandeville, Acadian Care – New Orleans, St. Tammany CHC Behavioral Health in Slidell, Belle Chasse C.H.C, Kenner C.H.C., South Broad C.H.C, St. Bernard C.H.C., St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Woodworth C.H.C., Washington C.H.C

 Some Louisiana parishes are leading the nation in COVID-19 deaths per capita according to a University of Louisiana-Lafayette study.
 However, while the disease is deadly for some, many people are surviving.
 Luling resident and Access Health Louisiana (AHL) patient “Charmaine” successfully survived COVID-19.
 At 63 years old and a diabetic, she was more at risk for complications from the virus.
 “Before testing, I scheduled a telemedicine appointment with Dr. Jay at the St. Charles Community Health Center in Luling,” says Ms. Charmaine.
 “Based on my symptoms, he had me go to COVID-19 testing at AHL’s Mobile Health Unit.
 It was a quick drive-thru test and the medical staff was very professional and warm-hearted.”